Reconciling AARs on RC-RC Interties

 Each of the steps above deserves some more context.
 The following listing describes each event, referencing the sequence numbers in the diagram above:

-8. Neighbor RC2 clears its RLRs, shortly after they are cleared in the RC TROLIE.
+- Neighbor RC 1 clears its RLRs, shortly after they are cleared in the RC TROLIE.
 RC TROLIE becomes aware of this for use in generating GLRs.

 Reconciling Real-Time ClearingHouses